armon/pypred/README.md

 * Predicate.is\_valid() : Returns if the predicate is valid

-* Predicate.errors(): If not valid, returns a list of tokeniztion, syntax, and semantic errors
+* Predicate.errors(): If not valid, returns a list of tokenization, syntax, and semantic errors

 * Predicate.evaluate(document) : Evaluates the given document against the predicate